 Tom Ness, Tropics and Minnesota Trail Curator - Minnesota Zoo

-This course is designed for current and prospective studbook keepers.
+This course is designed for current studbook keepers.
 Please check the status of your studbook before applying!
 You'll find a list of official AZA TAG/WCMC approved studbook keepers in the Conservations Programs Database.
 If you are not listed as an official studbook keeper and believe this is an error please contact the Conservation Department.